 REFERENCES

-The standards listed in the ANNEX A contain provisions which through reference in this text constitute provisions of this standard.
+The standards listed in the Annex A contain provisions which through reference in this text constitute provisions of this standard.
 At the time of publication, the editions indicated were valid.
-All standards are subject to revision, and parties to agreements based on these standards are encouraged to investigate the possibility of applying the most recent editions of these standards..
+All standards are subject to revision, and parties to agreements based on these standards are encouraged to investigate the possibility of applying the most recent editions of these standards.

 GENERAL SAFETY REQUIREMENTS